 - Los Angeles County Sheriff Deputy Kenneth Alexander (46), pleaded no contest on August 10, 2012, to oral copulation with a girl under 18.
 He met her during the investigation when he responded to her home in or around Marina Del Ray.
 He maintained a relationship with her for several months.

-- CHP Officer Morgan McGrew, 14 years veteran, was terminated from the CHP for harassment of 21 women.
-Officer McGrew would make inappropriate comments and advances to female drivers who came to the CHP for VIN verifications.
+- CHP Officer Morgan McGrew, in 2020, 14 years veteran, was terminated from the CHP for harassment of 21 women.
+Officer McGrew would make inappropriate comments and sexual advances to female drivers who came to the CHP for VIN verifications.
 Officer McGrew worked at West Valley California Highway Patrol Office.
-Los Angles District Attorney declined to file charges on this officer.
+Los Angles District Attorney declined to file charges against this officer.